ljiang09/data-science-2023/challenges/c03-stang-assignment.md

 - There doesn’t appear to be a clear linear correlation between thickness and E (elasticity).
 However, the elasticities tend to coagulate into the same range of values for each sample thickness.
+It is plausible that there is in fact no relationship at all between thickness and elasticity, and instead there was a difference in measurement methods for the 0.081 samples versus the rest of the samples that caused such a drastic change in measurements.
-  Because of this pattern, it appears that there is a relationship between thickness and modulus of elasticity, but this relationship is more complex than a simple linear regression line could determine.
+- I could also see another possibility that there *is* indeed a (negative) correlation between thickness and elasticity, as all the elasticities trend downward as thickness increases, except where `thick = 0.064`.
+Here, the samples of `thick = 0.064` might’ve been measured differently than the rest, causing it to fall above the trend.

 ### **q4** Consider the following statement: